aeternity/aeplugin_dev_mode/README.md

 | prefunded:gen  | balance           | integer         |
 | prefunded:gen  | mnemonic          | string          |

-When the dev_mode plugin is initialized, and if it finds that there isn't yet a database in place (no chain has been created), it looks for a prefunded accounts file either specified with the plugin config `prefunded:file`, or as `WorkSpacePath[/WorkspaceName]/devmode_prefunded_accounts.json`.
+When the dev_mode plugin is initialized, it looks for a prefunded accounts file either specified with the plugin config `prefunded:file`, or as `WorkSpacePath[/WorkspaceName]/devmode_prefunded_accounts.json`.
 If there is no such file, it checks if parameters are provided for automatically generating accounts.
+Generation can only proceed if there isn't aleady a genesis block (the database has not yet been created).
+If there is no specified prefunded accounts file, and the chain exists, startup proceeds as normal.
+This would be the case when starting in dev mode based on an existing chain.

 #### Using multiple workspaces